Last Updated on March 1, 2023 by Luke Feldbrugge

 Police and military dogs are either trained for a single or dual purpose.
 Dogs used for duties such as back up, tracking, and protection train for a sole purpose.
 Dual purpose dogs undergo training for all of that plus the detection of narcotics or explosives.

 Famous Military and Police Dogs

 - Appollo: This K9 was made famous for his heroic acts after the 9/11 terrorist attacks.
 Amongst the rubble, he searched diligently for survivors and victims, ignoring the cuts and burns on his paws.
 The government bestowed him the Dickin Medal, which is the most honorable award an animal of war can receive.

 Sergeant Stubby: Highly decorated with war medals, this tiny hero was one of the original war dogs of WWI.
 He’s famous for many things, such as catching a German Spy, sniffing out gas attacks, and finding wounded and deceased soldiers.
 This K9 went down in history as one of the most heroic animals of his time.

 Military and police dogs throughout history have proven to be nothing but an asset to our communities and nation.
 They have superpowers that make them the best sidekicks for our soldiers and law enforcement in dangerous situations.
 Whether it’s sniffing out a bomb at the airport or tracking narcotics at a roadblock, they are a part of what keeps us safe.

 Dogs are the most loyal and trustworthy companions.
 We should look after them the way they look after us.
-Give them nutritional food and if possible, combine the diet plan with joing supplements for your dog.
+Give them nutritional food and if possible, combine the diet plan with joint supplements for your dog.
 Make an exercise chart and help them maintain a fit body as much as possible.
-Try out swimming, hiking, and running, which can help boost their immunity system.
-In fact, after heavy workouts, treat your four legged friend with a new toy or bed.
-For that, you can go to a site like https://buyersimpact.co.uk/ and compare the latest pet products available.
+Try out swimming, hiking, and running, which can help boost their immune system.
+In fact, after heavy workouts, treat your four-legged friend with a new toy or bed.
 Couple that with the right training, and they are guaranteed not to let you down in the line of duty.